yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - If you are using the Arch Linux YAML, this feature is not applicable — please do not modify it.

 - **Set Compile Environment**
+    - This section is divided into No-GCC and With-GCC.
+Clang also has differentiated checks, please continue reading.
     - If no GCC is needed, Clang-only compilation is selected automatically.
     - If GCC is needed, both 64-bit and 32-bit versions must be specified.
 The recommended format is git, but tar.gz and zip are also supported.
     - You can choose to use only GCC without enabling Clang.
 Additionally, GCC allows using the system's default installed version.
 This can be enabled in the YAML file variables.
     - Clang sources can be in git, tar.gz, tar.xz, zip, or managed via antman.
+    - If you plan to use [Proton Clang 13](https://github.com/kdrag0n/proton-clang), you need to set your system to **Ubuntu-20.04** (we do not recommend Arch Linux as it may cause glibc issues).
+We have pre-adapted the Proton Clang Toolchain, and it will automatically recognize the bundled GCC upon detecting Proton Clang.
+However, remember not to fill in the GCC field.

 - **Get Kernel Source**
     - Normally, kernel source code can be obtained via Git, so modifications are generally unnecessary.